 - Informal, sit down dinner on Saturday night for all the teams.
 If any tiebreakers are required they will be played at 8 pm on Saturday night (giving those teams just enough time to eat).
 If no games are required other activities may be planned.

-- The team entry fee is $500 teams
+- The team entry fee is $500 per team (Canadian teams at par)

-- Fee must be fully paid before April 1 with a $250 deposit required to hold the spot.
+- The balance must be fully paid before April 1 with a full lineup provided at that time.

 - Additional information on the entry details can be requested via email.